|

 "replaced")

-The indentation on continuation lines is purely cosmetic (it does not affect which block the
+The indentation on continuation lines is purely cosmetic (it does not affect which block the statement belongs to).
+Only the indentation of the first line of a statement determines its block membership.
+Multi-line statements work inside blocks as well:

 Copied!